-In Portland, one project example is located in the Capitol Hill area.
-Envisioned as a transit-oriented residential neighborhood with a mix of supporting uses, the case study project is located along the potential high capacity transit line.
+The Portland project example is located in the Capitol Hill area and is envisioned as a transit-oriented residential neighborhood with a mix of supporting uses.
+The case study project is located along the potential high capacity transit line.

-Analysis of development readiness in this portion of the corridor in Southwest Portland highlighted issues with the current commercial zoning and identified a catalytic investment opportunity that could leverage development to match the land use vision.
-The following actions could help remove barriers and improve the financial feasibility of development consistent with the Southwest Corridor Land Use Vision.
+Analysis of development readiness in this portion of the corridor in Southwest Portland highlighted issues with the current commercial zoning and identified a catalytic investment opportunity that would leverage development consistent with the land use vision.
+The following actions could help remove barriers and improve the financial feasibility of development consistent with Portland's land use vision.